green-coding-solutions/documentation/content/en/docs/measuring/containerizing-applications.md

       - db
 ```

+{{< callout context="note" icon="outline/hand-finger-right" >}}
-{{< alert icon="👉" text="Please change the passwords accordingly to the ones that your wordpress wp-config.php has if you supply one.
-Otherwise the MariaDB magic will create the database for you." />}}
+Please change the passwords accordingly to the ones that your wordpress wp-config.php has if you supply one.
+Otherwise the MariaDB magic will create the database for you.
+{{< /callout >}}

 ### Puppeteer for client side